bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **Sapolsky on causality in human behaviour: [Link](https://youtu.be/ORthzIOEf30?si=xMgVEE5KcYRXcg7v&t=253).**

 **I humbly ask: WHY DO WE HAVE THE WORLD?**

+**(Why do we have "good" aspects and "bad" aspects...
+The design doesn't seem to be great, but life seems to try its best...)**

 **(We don't seem to have a good answer...)**